-The Metoo movement which is currently getting all the attention in India and US is esentially about using victimization as a political tool, and establishing the hypothetical notion that narrative is the substitute for truth.
+The #Metoo movement which is currently getting all the attention in India and US is essentially about using victimization as a political tool and establishing the hypothetical notion that narrative is the substitute for truth.

-World doesn’t owe anything to your subjective feelings.
-Your family and friends may care about those but neither society nor men as collective entity have any obligations to give legitimacy to narrative of victimhood.
+The world doesn’t owe anything to your subjective feelings.
+Your family and friends may care about those but neither society nor men as a collective entity have any obligations to give legitimacy to the narrative of victimhood.